googleworkspace/add-ons-samples/cats/README.md

-# Sample Gmail add-on: Team List
+# Sample Gmail add-on: Cats

 This add-on creates contextual and non-contextual sidebars in Gmail, Calendar, and Drive.
 The sidebar presents a random image of a cat with text overlaying it.
 The text is either static (for homepages) or taken from the host application context (for contextual triggers).